l-dfa/django-spese/servizi/spese/docs/source/userguide.rst

 we can register different values on different time intervals.
 Yes, incoming tax calculation isn't a simple matter in Italy.

+Oh!
+I was forgetting.
+In case of transfer funds, you cannot assign work cost type to the operation.
+Work cost type is worth about money flow to/from the extern boundary of our accounts.
+Not about internal movements between accounts.

 Ok.
 Now our global knowledge about *django-spese* is complete.
 We can start play around.